 Other Regular Dances in Texas

-All dance schedules are subject to change, so be sure to check the sponsoring group's website before heading out for a dance.
+All dance schedules are subject to change, and many dance series remain suspended due to Covid-19, so be sure to check the sponsoring group's website before heading out for a dance.

 - Contra dances every Wednesday and 3rd Saturdays;

 - Contra on 1st and 3rd Saturdays, 2nd Saturday quarterly;

 ECD on 4th Saturdays.
 Website

 - Houston Spring Branch